-The Late Bronze Age (ca. 1500-1200 BC) was a period of great abundance and political stability in the ancient Near East.
+The Late Bronze Age (ca. 1500-1200 BC) was a great abundance and political stability in the ancient Near East.
 During the period, some of the greatest peoples of the ancient world, such as the Egyptians, Babylonians, and Assyrians, built magnificent palaces and temples and developed the first true global system of trade and diplomacy.
-Among the major powers that built this global system was the lesser known, but no less important, Hittite people who ruled over a vast kingdom that included most of the modern day nation-state of Turkey, as well as portions of the Lebanon and Syria.
+Among the major powers that built this global system was the lesser-known, but no less important, Hittite people who ruled over a vast kingdom that included most of the modern-day nation-state of Turkey and portions of Lebanon and Syria.

 Although most non-academics know little about the Hittites, there is no doubt that they greatly influenced the course of history in the Late Bronze Age Near East.
-Through a number of wars and hard fought battles that took place over a several centuries period, the Hittites were able to build a military machine that rivalled anything their Near Eastern contemporaries could field.
+Through many wars and hard-fought battles over several centuries, the Hittites built a military machine that rivaled anything their Near Eastern contemporaries could field.
 Eventually, the Hittites used that army to expand their territory, which contributed to the collapse of one of the other great Bronze Age Near Eastern kingdoms – Mitanni.
-Once the Hittites subdued Mitanni, they turned their attention to the Levant in the south, which is where they eventually came into conflict with the Egyptians.
+Once the Hittites subdued Mitanni, they turned their attention to the Levant in the south, where they eventually came into conflict with the Egyptians.
 The wars between the Hittites and Egyptians ultimately ended in a peace treaty and alliance between the two kingdoms, but the other great kingdoms were put on notice that the Hittites were a military and diplomatic force that could not be ignored.

-In order to understand the influence that the Hittites wielded in the Late Bronze Age, an analysis of their cultural background is warranted.
+To understand the influence that the Hittites wielded in the Late Bronze Age, an analysis of their cultural background is warranted.
 Unlike most of their Near East contemporaries who had Semitic linguistic-cultural backgrounds, the Hittites were of Indo-European origins.
-Technically, the language they spoke was “Arzawan,” which was also the name of a neighboring kingdom that they were often at war with, so in order to avoid confusion modern scholars began referring to the Arzawan speakers from central Anatolia as Hittites and their dialect of Arzawan as Hittite.
-Actually, “Hittite” is derived from the ancient Egyptian word for the people and their land; the ancient Hittites referred to themselves as “Neshites.”
-To make things a bit more confusing, there were three Indo-European languages that existed simultaneously in Anatolia during the Hittite Empire (ca. 2000-1200 BC) – Hittite/Arzawan, Luwian, and Palic – which are the oldest written Indo-European languages.
+Technically, the language they spoke was “Arzawan,” which was also the name of a neighboring kingdom that they were often at war with.
+To avoid confusion, modern scholars began referring to the Arzawan speakers from central Anatolia as Hittites and their dialect of Arzawan as Hittite.
+Actually, “Hittite” is derived from the ancient Egyptian word for the people and their land; the ancient Hittites referred to themselves as “Nephites.”
+To make things a bit more confusing, three Indo-European languages existed simultaneously in Anatolia during the Hittite Empire (ca. 2000-1200 BC) – Hittite/Arzawan, Luwian, and Palic – which are the oldest written Indo-European languages.

-Although at one time scholars believed that Anatolia (the region roughly congruent with modern day Turkey) may have been the ancestral home of the Indo-Europeans, most now think they originated in the steppes north of the Caucasus Mountains in central Asia.
-Several groups of Indo-Europeans separated from the main body to populate such areas as Europe, Persia, and northern India, with the people who would become the Hittites arriving in Anatolia in the early third millennium BC.
+Although scholars believed that Anatolia (the region roughly congruent with modern-day Turkey) might have been the Indo-Europeans' ancestral home, most now think they originated in the steppes north of the Caucasus Mountains in central Asia.
+Several Indo-European groups separated from the main body to populate such areas as Europe, Persia, and northern India.
+The people who would become the Hittites arriving in Anatolia in the early third millennium BC.
 Once the Indo-Europeans arrived in Anatolia, they fought with the native peoples, and each other, until the Hittites occupied central Anatolia and the other Indo-Europeans took control of the coastal and southwestern portion.

-Modern scholars of the ancient Hittites, much like with ancient Egypt, divide the culture chronologically into two “kingdoms” – Old and New.
-The Hittite Old Kingdom began with King Hattusili I (ruled ca. 1650-1620 BC), who conquered the city of Hattusa, making it the Hittite capital and center of Hittite culture for nearly 500 years.
-Hattusili I is credited with establishing many of the hallmarks of Hittite culture, such as royal kingship ideology and the first Hittite dynasty, but most importantly were a number of innovations in warfare.
+Modern scholars of the ancient Hittites, much like ancient Egypt, divide the culture chronologically into two “kingdoms” – Old and New.
+The Hittite Old Kingdom began with King Hattusili I (ruled ca. 1650-1620 BC), who conquered Hattusa's city, making it the Hittite capital and center of Hittite culture for nearly 500 years.
+Hattusili I is credited with establishing many of Hittite culture's hallmarks, such as royal kingship ideology and the first Hittite dynasty, but most importantly, were several innovations in warfare.

-Although the Hittites were extremely successful on the battlefield, which was part of the reason why they were so influential as a people during the Late Bronze Age, the basic features of their army was not unlike their contemporaries.
+Although the Hittites were extremely successful on the battlefield, which was part of why they were so influential as a people during the Late Bronze Age, the basic features of their army were not unlike their contemporaries.
 The Hittite king would ride into battle on a chariot, leading his army, which was in turn shepherded by an elite chariot corps.
-The fundamental difference between the Hittite army and the Egyptian army was the construction and size of the chariots.
-Hittite chariots were larger and less maneuverable than their Egyptian counterparts, but they were able to carry three people – the driver, a warrior with a stabbing spear, and a “shield bearer” who protected the driver and warrior – as opposed to Egyptian chariots, which only carried a driver and a soldier who doubled as a shield bearer and archer.
-Egyptian chariots were used to volley arrows into the enemy lines in hit and run attacks, causing confusion and allowing their infantry to mop up the enemy.
-In contrast, the Hittites used their heavy chariots as the vanguard of an assault that was thrust directly into the enemy lines in close quarter combat.
+The fundamental difference between the Hittite army and the Egyptian army was the chariots' construction and size.
+Hittite chariots were larger and less maneuverable than their Egyptian counterparts.
+Still, they were able to carry three people – the driver, a warrior with a stabbing spear, and a “shield-bearer” who protected the driver and warrior – as opposed to Egyptian chariots, which only carried a driver and a soldier who doubled as a shield bearer and archer.
+Egyptian chariots were used to volley arrows into the enemy lines in a hit and run attack, causing confusion and allowing their infantry to mop up the enemy.
+In contrast, the Hittites used their heavy chariots as the vanguard of an assault that was thrust directly into the enemy lines in close-quarter combat.
 Once some of these battlefield technologies and techniques were mastered, later Hittite kings used them to expand the Hittite Kingdom.

 Hattusili I was followed by an equally able ruler named Mursili I (reigned ca. 1620-1590 BC).
-Mursili I expanded the Hittite kingdom within Anatolia, coming into conflict with the Indo-European kingdoms of Arzawa and Ahhiyawa and also turning his attention to the south.
-During his rule, the Hittite army first marched into the Levant, temporarily holding the region around Aleppo and even sacked Babylon in the interregnum between the Amorite and Kassite dynasties.
-The cuneiform inscriptions known as the Babylonian Chronicle states that “At the time of Samsu-ditana the Hittites marched against Akkad.”
+Mursili I expanded the Hittite kingdom within Anatolia, coming into conflict with the Indo-European kingdoms of Arzawa and Ahhiyawa and turning his attention to the south.
+During his rule, the Hittite army first marched into the Levant, temporarily holding the region around Aleppo and even sacked Babylon in the Amorite and Kassite dynasties.
+The cuneiform inscriptions known as the Babylonian Chronicles, states that “At the time of Samsu-distance the Hittites marched against Akkad.”
 The Hittite expansion under Mursili I proved to be ephemeral, though, as the king was assassinated by his brother, which sent the Hittite Kingdom into a seventy year dark age.